HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 bring it up
 burn the demon

-DO THIS QUICKER SO IT ENDS ON BRAAAAIN hijo de puta - mówi, że i nie słyszał ale nie posłuchał mnie -
+hijo de puta -
+mówi, że i nie słyszał
+ale nie posłuchał mnie -